sendbird/sendbird-chat-sample-react/README.md

 Generally, **option 1 is highly recommended** because it uses the existing code.
 If existing components is not implemented in a way to make composition possible, feel free to edit them to make composition possible.

-Depending on cases, if you think option 2 or 3 is a better option, you can think of them as exceptional cases and therefore feel free to go with these options as needed.
+Depending on cases, if you think option 2 or 3 is necessary (or combine with option 1), feel free to use them.

 ## Project Specifications